coreos/docs/os/update-strategies.md

       command: stop
 ```

-## Updating Behind a Proxy
+## Updating behind a proxy

 Public Internet access is required to contact CoreUpdate and download new versions of CoreOS.
 If direct access is not available the `update-engine` service may be configured to use a HTTP or SOCKS proxy using curl-compatible environment variables, such as `HTTPS_PROXY` or `ALL_PROXY`.
 See [curl's documentation](http://curl.haxx.se/docs/manpage.html#ALLPROXY) for details.

 ```yaml